sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 To fix this, servers tend to create new threads and move the blocking code to those threads which works but also create a large set of idle threads.
 This is why the Spring community has introduced a new stack to build web servers based on Reactor.

-Reactor is based on two majors implementations of Publisher, Mono and Flux.
+Reactor is based on two major implementations of Publisher, Mono and Flux.
 A Mono represents a sequence of 0..1 element while a Flux is used for sequences of 0..n elements.
 Those reactive concepts are especially powerful to build asynchronous and non-blocking architecture.
 Just like with Optional and Stream, if you don't subscribe to a Publisher nothing will happen.